 The comparable basket

-"1968 Fender Stratocaster, black finish, alder body, maple neck, standard three-pickup configuration"
+1968 Fender Stratocaster, black finish, alder body, maple neck, large headstock, original pickups β factory black preferred, player grade

 What actually drives price in this segment